Mathematics

 MTH 205.
 Mathematical Concepts II.
 3 Hours

 Continuation of MTH 204- a two semester sequence designed for pre-service teachers.
-Topics include probability, representing and interpreting data, the metric system, elementary geometry, geometric patterns, coordinate geometry, algebra and geometry, transformations, computer literacy.
+Topics include probability, representing and interpreting data, the metric system, elementary geometry, geometric patterns, coordinate geometry, algebra and geometry, and transformations.

 Prerequisite(s): MTH 204.